aesedeu/aesedeu/README.md

 - “The latest achievements and advances in the development of technical sciences.
 Issue III "Collection of scientific papers on the basis of the international scientific and practical (Krasnodar, 2018),
 - "XLII International scientific and practical conference" Results of research activities 2018: inventions, methods, innovations "(Moscow, 2018),
 - “Innovative development of modern science.
 Problems, patterns, prospects.
 Collection of articles of the IX International Scientific and Practical Conference "(Penza, 2018).

-### Other

-I am a strong-willed person with an active attitude to life.
-I am a quick learner, and everytime I want to develop myself both professionally and personally.

-In my spare time I work at my leather workshop, I have my own small brand.
-Also I have been playing guitar for almost 15 years and I really enjoy with cooking.
-I'm a big fan of gym, swimming and climbing.
-I like coding on Python, learning smth new in MLOps and solving complicated math tasks.

 ### Techs I'm working with:
 [![Python](https://img.shields.io/badge/Python-FFD43B?style=for-the-badge&logo=python&logoColor=blue)]()